decalage2/olefile/OleFileIO_PL/README.txt

 Follow all updates and news on Twitter: https://twitter.com/decalage2

+-  **2014-07-27 v0.31**: fixed support for large files with 4K sectors,
+   thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
+Added test scripts from Pillow (by hugovk).
+Fixed setup for Python 3 (Martin Panter)
--  **2014-02-04 v0.30**: now compatible with Python 3.x, thanks to
+-  2014-02-04 v0.30: now compatible with Python 3.x, thanks to Martin
-   Martin Panter who did most of the hard work.
+   Panter who did most of the hard work.
 -  2013-07-24 v0.26: added methods to parse stream/storage timestamps,
    improved listdir to include storages, fixed parsing of direntry timestamps